macco3k/MeterDataAssignments/README.md

 * the files may contain some data outside 2020, please exclude those values from your results
 * since this is actual data, there may be gaps in the data.
 You can assume there was no consumption in those intervals
 * please make sure to understand the difference between kW and kWh (ask Google!)
 * we will look at clean and good readable coding, correct use of objects and/or functions, and the use of documentation/comments
+* a minimal NUnit test project is already set up for you.
+However, if you are more comfortable with other test frameworks, feel free to add your own.
+For an intro to NUnit, see https://docs.nunit.org/
+* the provided code is just a template.
+It is up to you to shape it so that the requirements are met.

 Here is an example of the structure of the output (note that formatting is not the most important thing here, a plain-text table to the console is perfectly fine):